Applications open for The Penguin Random House Library Award for Innovation

-Jury chair, Laurel Bliss stated “Libraries have always been an indispensable part of their community.
-This award celebrates those that reach out and find new ways to serve and support their users.
-The generous cash prize from the Penguin Random House Foundation will promote continued partnerships with local organizations and help sustain much needed programming."
+Jury chair Sara Dallas stated, "Libraries have been so important to their communities during the pandemic by providing resources and innovative programs.
+Many library staff across the country are doing exciting and innovative activities to reach people in a virtual environment.
+These awards celebrate those that reach out and find new ways to serve and support people of all ages.
+The generous cash prize from the Penguin Random House Foundation will promote continued partnerships with local organizations and help sustain much-needed programming."

 The nomination must show evidence of hardship, including economic difficulties or natural disasters, and demonstrate successful partnership(s) that work to overcome the hardship.
 Partners can include schools, local businesses, museums, and other community organizations.
 The nomination should focus on innovative and unique programming that may include new technology, reading methods or formats, outreach, etc. Nominees are not required to have a Master's in Library Science degree but is preferred.

 More information about the award, application information, and selection criteria can be found online.
-The deadline for applications is February 3, 2020.
-The award will be presented at the ALA annual conference in Chicago on Sunday, June 28, 2020, during the ALA President’s Program.
+The deadline for applications is Feb.
+1, 2021.
+The awards will be presented at the ALA annual conference that will take place in June 2021.